-If the request relates to a track that has already been allocated for the same period, Infrabel will apply a procedure for managing competing requests, which is described in point 7.3.4.6.7.
+If the request relates to a track that has already been allocated for the same period, Infrabel will apply a coordination procedure for managing competing requests, which is described in point 7.3.4.6.7.
 For a competing request with a track that has already been allocated, the response time of 30 calendar days may be extended, if all parties agree, if the procedure has not yet been completed at that time.
+A request that conflicts with a track that is currently subject of a coordination procedure will not be processed until the said coordination procedure is completed.